Emmanuelkimutai/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Function that locates a substring
 Function that prints the chessboard
-Function that prints the sum of two diagonals of a square matrix of integers
+Function that prints the sum of two diagonals of a square matrix of integers Function that sets the value of a pointer to a char